Open-TEE/opentee-android/README.md

 ## FAQ

 #### Missing files under libtee
 This project imports libtee as a submodule.
-Ensure that **teeservice/src/main/jni/libtee** exists.
+Ensure that **otservice/src/main/jni/libtee** exists.
 If not, pull the content by using the following command:
 ```shell
 	$ git submodule update --init
 ```

 #### No output after clicking "generating root key" in testapp
-Since the dependency **OPEN-TEE** can only run up to Android 5.1.1, if you deployed the **teeservice** application to an Android phone/emulator which has a version higher than 5.1.1, no output will be displayed.
+Since the dependency **OPEN-TEE** can only run up to Android 5.1.1, if you deployed the **otservice** application to an Android phone/emulator which has a version higher than 5.1.1, no output will be displayed.

 #### Other issues
 For any issues not mentioned above, please report these in the issue tracker.